Rouzbeh Cheshmi: Senior

 Cheshmi (right) playing for Iran, against Morocco in the 2018 FIFA World Cup.

 Cheshmi was called up for the first time for the Iran senior team in August 2017 by coach Carlos Queiroz for Iran's 2018 FIFA World Cup qualifying matches against South Korea and Syria.
 He made his official debut as a substitute in 0–0 draw against South Korea on 31 August 2017.

 In May 2018, Cheshmi was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.
 He made his debut in the competition on 15 June, playing the whole 90 minutes of the 1–0 group stage win against Morocco, helping his team to win their first World Cup match since 1998.
 After helping Iran to keep a clean sheet in their opening win over Morocco, the World Cup turned out to be a personal disappointment for him, as he suffered an injury during training session prior the game against the Spain, which ruled him out of the competition.

 Cheshmi was also selected for 2019 AFC Asian Cup.

 He was in the initial lineup during the match of the 2022 Qatar World Cup against England.
 He scored the winning goal in the match against Wales in injury time, before Ramin Rezaeian doubled the lead minutes later, thus giving Iran their first victory against a European team at the World Cup.

+Personal life

+On 9 February 2026, in the midst of the 2025–2026 Iranian protests, Cheshmi publicly objected to being included on a list of supporters of the 1979 Islamic Revolution by the Ministry of Sport and Youth, ahead of the Revolution's anniversary.